 I prefer to turn off the Bluetooth most of the time and will sync to my smartphone once a day.
 However, these tips will help you lower EMF exposure:

 - If you are wearing a fitness tracker turn off the Bluetooth.
 You can sync the health data to your cell phone once a day

-- Just use your fitness watch doing your exercises
+- Just use your fitness watch to do your exercises

 - Monitor your sleep quality with your tracker when it’s totally necessary.
 Make sure you sleep with your arms away from your head.